 Certificates and microprograms in French as a second language from UL’s École de langues help you improve your knowledge of French and obtain a certificate or diploma.
 They can also count towards a degree program.

 The “Rêver en français” workshops are intended for non-francophone graduate students, training and research interns (SFR), and postdoctoral fellows.
 These workshops aim to give students an opportunity to discuss subjects they care about in French.

 French language scholarships

-Each year, UL’s École de langues offers fifty $1,000 scholarships to cover tuition and ancillary fees for two French as a foreign language courses (FLE).
-These scholarships are for graduate students only.
+Each year, the École de langues offers scholarships to cover tuition and special pedagogical fees for graduate students (including those in preparatory schooling) or post-graduate registered in French as a second or foreign language.

 If you are registered in a French as a second language course, you have access to free one-on-one tutoring.
 Take advantage of invaluable tools to get better grades, catch up on class work, or improve your knowledge of the subject.

 The Université Laval library offers free writing workshops to help you learn French writing skills and improve the quality of your work and research.
 French writing consulting services are also available at the library.